ronaldseoh/cs276/week01/iir_chapter02_notes.md

-# The term vocabulary and postings lists
+# Chapter 2: The term vocabulary and postings lists

 ## 2.1 Document delineation and character sequence decoding